More same-sex honeymooners visiting places without marriage equality, says Kuoni

 It reported strong demand for villa accommodation, which could ensure privacy in countries without marriage equality.

-Two out of five (44%) respondents to a Kuoni-commissioned survey of 1,013 people, who identify as part of the LGBTQ+ community, said they prioritise the overall destination experience regardless of attitudes towards people with their sexuality or gender identity.
+Two out of five (44 per cent) respondents to a Kuoni-commissioned survey of 1,013 people, who identify as part of the LGBT+ community, said they prioritise the overall destination experience regardless of attitudes towards people with their sexuality or gender identity.

-The company is marking the 10-year anniversary of same-sex weddings being legalised in England and Wales on Monday by launching the Kuoni Promise, which is a commitment to inclusivity and diversity.
+The company is marking the 10-year anniversary of same-sex weddings being legalised in England and Wales on Monday by launching the Kuoni Promise, which it says is a commitment to inclusivity and diversity.

 It noted the popular honeymoon locations such as Barbados, Antigua and Barbuda, St Kitts and Nevis, and Singapore have repealed anti-gay legislation.